EdwardAThomson/ai-adoption/Readme.md

 # AI Adoption For Business

-A practical, real-world framework to help small and medium-sized enterprises (SMEs) adopt AI safely and effectively.
+This is an introduction to a practical, real-world framework to help small and medium-sized enterprises (SMEs) adopt AI safely and effectively.

 The framework is composed of two main components: